 3. Do you have a recent real-life success story that you could tell us about?

 My favorite success story was actually one of my very first cases many years ago.
 It’s probably the reason I continued investing in this treatment style to become a level 1 trainer with PCIT.
 We will call this little boy Adam.
 He was in foster care and some of the behaviors he was exhibiting disrupted 5 different placements because of their severity.
 This little boy was broken and angry and as a result, multiple foster placements said they just couldn’t handle him.
+It left many parents frustrated by a child’s behavior.
 This only worsened his behavior.
 Adam’s fifth foster mother came to me, desperate to help this little boy.
 She was at a loss for how to help and needed tools.
 In PCIT, we use an assessment tool to help us to measure progress.
 When Adam started, his initial score was 230, (which is almost 75 points higher than our average child starting PCIT).
 This mom was committed to the process and faithful to complete every step.
 Progress was slow at first, but after only 5 sessions, we had a breakthrough week.
 His scores began to drop dramatically and by the time he graduated, his resulting score was 110!
 But that’s not even the best part of this story.
 A few short months after graduating from PCIT, this family adopted Adam and became his forever home!
 I get chills every time I tell this story.
 I am convinced that we completely changed the trajectory of this child’s life.

 4. What else could you share for parents considering this approach to counseling?

 PCIT is aimed at young children 7 or younger, which is important to note.
-Some of the principles can be adjusted and adopted for older children, but it’s most effective when used as early intervention with young children.
+Some of the principles can be adjusted and adopted for older children, but its most effective when used as early intervention with young children.
 I have even done PCIT with 2 1/2 year olds, so long as they are at least somewhat verbal.
 It does require a weekly commitment to be at therapy with your child and to follow-through with the assigned homework; but per the model, the whole process is typically completed in an average of only 10-12 sessions.
 I would love to speak to and/or meet with any interested parents who think it might be a good approach for their family, but aren’t sure and have questions!